oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-operators/using-the-operator/using-helm.md

 ```

 ##### `externalRestHttpsPort`
-Specif`ies the node port that should be allocated for the external operator REST HTTPS interface.
+Specifies the node port that should be allocated for the external operator REST HTTPS interface.

 Only used when `externalRestEnabled` is `true`, otherwise ignored.